Yair-fr/Asteroid-Game/README.md

 Welcome to the **Asteroid Game**, a classic arcade-style space shooter developed in Java Swing!
 Navigate your spaceship through perilous asteroid fields, blast obstacles, collect power-ups, and aim for the high score.

 This enhanced version introduces:
 - Multiplayer mode
-- AI-controlled opponent ("Jarvis")
 - Ship customization
 - Advanced power-ups
 - Dynamic difficulty and performance stats

 ---